Overcoming Dangerous Emotions: Dealing With Anxiety

 - What part of this particular action makes it so terrifying?

-- If the horrible thing I think is going to happen happens, what will happen?
+- If the horrible thing I think is going to happen happens, what will the result really be?

-If we can identify major stressors or causes of anxiety in our lives, then we should get rid of any that we can as fast as possible!
+If we can identify major stressors or causes of anxiety in our lives, then we should act on changing them as fast as possible!
 Unfortunately, many causes of anxiety (such as our careers, relationships or responsibilities) cannot be just abandoned without being irresponsible.
-So we must change our thinking.
+So we must begin by changing our thinking.

 Analyze and compare anxious thinking to reality